 Although the scene where the film reaches heights of spectacular tackiness is at the extended climax set in an opera house.
 It is a sequence that defies any easy description involving to wit:– Nielsen and the villain alternately trampolining out of trapdoors on the stage during a performance; various characters swinging around on half-moon props; goo being splattered everywhere; lookalikes of Bill and Hilary Clinton, Prince, George Bush [Sr], a rapping Pope and The Three Tenors, including a bad-tempered Pavarotti clone who get a large green spike fired out of a cannon and up his ass.
 We are promised milk and cookies if people stay all the way to the end of the credits, although when we do we are then informed that the caterer forgot to turn up and instead we are treated to a variety of fart sound effects.
 Mind-boggling.

 Allan A. Goldstein is a director who has mostly otherwise made tv movies.
 His most well-known work was probably Death Wish V: The Faces of Death (1994).
-He has also made the sf film Memory Run (1995), Jungle Boy (1996), the Robin Cook tv movie Virus (1996), an adaptation of the Oscar Wilde novel Dorian (2004) and The Snake King/Snakeman (2005).
+He has also made the sf film Memory Run (1995), Jungle Boy (1996), the Robin Cook tv movie Virus (1996), the modernised adaptation of the Oscar Wilde novel Dorian/Pact with the Devil (2003) and The Snake King/Snakeman (2005).